Ostrich

 Habits and Lifestyle

-Ostriches live in flocks numbering 5 to 50, and are normally found alongside grazing animals such as antelope and zebras.
+Ostriches live in flocks numbering 5 to 50 and are normally found alongside grazing animals such as antelope and zebras.
 During the breeding season, of about 5 months, flocks will occupy territories extending 2-15 sq km.
 Outside the breeding season, smaller, looser flocks of 2-5 members form.
-Ostriches have a lifestyle which is nomadic and mostly diurnal, being active early in the day as well as late.
+Ostriches have a lifestyle that is nomadic and mostly diurnal, being active early in the day as well as late.
 Males are territorial, defending their territory aggressively.
 These birds like water and frequently take baths, if given the opportunity, and are good swimmers.
 Sometimes, to escape detection, they lie down with their necks outstretched, which probably was the origin of the myth that an ostrich buries its head in the sand.
 They use posture to threaten a rival or predator, fluffing up the feathers of their wings and hissing loudly.
 These birds are fast runners and usually will comfortably outrun their predators.
-Ostriches are very vocal, and their sounds include whistling, booming, snorting and hissing.
+Ostriches are very vocal, and their sounds include whistling, booming, snorting, and hissing.

 Group name